MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-08-the-llm-flood-as-seen-from-the-trenches.md

 most - for things they do not feel like learning, where they want a throwaway script or placeholder.
 Here, the subtle offness matters less, because all you really care about is the output.
-This is fine and good, and would not pose a problem if things that are intended to be throw-away have a habit of not staying that way, fairly regularly, and then things start off built on sand, getting worse from there.
+This is fine and good, and would not pose a problem if things that are intended to be throw-away would not have a habit of not staying that way, fairly regularly, and then things start off built on sand, getting worse from there.

 In this, LLMs encourage not only the writing of code by means of an LLM, but also the reading of it.
 Especially when you do not have the developed skills to